sidjad/orion/Flow.md

-Write simple code which invok the tools from Linux system in python as in class \
+Write  code which invoke the tools from Linux system in python as in class \

 Each tool has seperate class file which call in main function file
 //from folder_class_fun import *